jotavare/minishell/README.md

 * [42 Norms](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf) - Information about 42 code norms. `PDF`
 * [Norminette](https://github.com/42School/norminette) - Tool to respect the code norm, made by 42. `GitHub`
 * [42 Header](https://github.com/42Paris/42header) - 42 header for Vim. `GitHub`

-## CONTRIBUTING

-This repository documents work already submitted and graded, so it is not open to changes.
-Feel free to fork it if any of it is useful to you.

-## LICENSE

-This project is available under the MIT License.
-For further details, please refer to the [LICENSE](https://github.com/jotavare/minishell/blob/main/LICENSE) file.